Ares-Developers/Ares-docs/new/superweapons/cost.rst

   After this many frames the credits defined in :tag:`Money.DrainAmount=` are added to the firing player's account when a :tag:`UseChargeDrain=yes` super weapon is active.
 Defaults to :value:`0`.

-.. index:: Super Weapons; Money deductable when firing a superweapon.

 .. versionadded:: 0.1
 .. versionchanged:: 0.4